kalekdev/uni/semester-1/analysis-1/notes.typ

 - The field of real numbers $RR$ is a completely ordered field
 - The reason subsets are checked instead of individual elements $x, y$ is because subsets can be defined in terms of inequalities.
 For example, consider checking the existence of $sqrt(2)$ in $QQ$.
 The set of rational numbers is *dense*, therefore no matter which lower bound $x$ we choose, there is *always* a rational number closer to $sqrt(2)$ and therefore the check $x<=c<= y$ holds true (although $sqrt(2)$ is not a member of $QQ$).
 On the other hand if we choose the subset $X = {x in QQ | x <= sqrt(2)}$, this contains the true infimum of $sqrt(2)$ and checks *completeness* rather than *density*.
 Of course, both approaches would involve checking infinitely many elements but luckily we can arrive at such an inequality from the axioms of an ordered set.

+= Complex Numbers
+TODO

+= Functions of One Real Variable
 / Definition - Function: A function $f: X -> Y$ is a mapping from the domain $X$ to range / codomain $Y$.
 It *may* have the following properties:
 + _Injective_ - $forall x, x' in X : x != x' => f(x) != f(x')$ - Assigns each element of $X$ a *unique* element in $Y$
 + _Surjective_ - $forall y in Y exists x in X: f(x) = y$ - Every element in the range is a possible output of the function